Meet the team

 Graduating with a degree in Publishing, Laura always planned to work with children’s fiction, having never quite let go of children’s books as she grew up.
 Her reading tastes could be called eclectic, but perhaps are more accurately described as random and haphazard.
 Lover of fiction, fonts, cats and very specific music, Laura lives in Somerset with her husband, daughter and two cats with human names.

 Kesia joined Chicken House in January 2015 as Junior Editor.
 She has a BA in History and an MA in Creative Writing, and previously worked in Editorial for Pan Macmillan.
-A keen reader and the unpublished author of two novels – one historical, one fantasy – she’s a huge genre fan, and will devour any novels featuring ghosts, magic or spaceships.
-(Slytherin, of course.)
+Her debut YA fantasy novel, WE ARE BLOOD AND THUNDER, is out with Bloomsbury Children’s Books in 2019.
+Find her on Twitter: @keslupo

 Sarah Wilson joined the team at Chicken House in March 2015 and finally fulfilled her ambition to follow in her grandfather’s footsteps into the publishing world.